-Director of Athletics, Assistant Professor of Sport Management
+Director of Athletics and Assistant Professor of Higher Education and Athletic Leadership

 Mr. Jack Cole

-Director of Athletics, Assistant Professor of Sport Managementjcole@messiah.edu
+Director of Athletics and Assistant Professor of Higher Education and Athletic Leadershipjcole@messiah.edu

 Jack Cole leads the nationally recognized intercollegiate program at Messiah College including the Falcon Athletic Network and the Messiah Athletics Hall of Honor.
 Prior to his current role, Cole has served as the head golf coach, men’s basketball head and assistant coach, the Health and Human Performance Department Chair, and a faculty member since first arriving to Messiah as an instructor in 1985.
 During his tenure as Department Chair, he conceptualized and developed the school’s Sports Management major and grew the Health and Human Performance Department to the institution’s third-largest academic department.
 He is an active member of the National Collegiate Athletic Association (NCAA), among other organizations.